JojiiOfficial/SSH-Desktop-remote/README.md

 # SSH-Desktop-remote
-A cli tool to control a Linux Desktop environment on a different machine
+A cli tool to control a Linux Desktop environment from a different machine